Dr. Sprackland is a herpetologist. He got his MA in zoology at San Jose State University and his Ph.D at University College London.

-Comment: This species is a lizard equivalent of a community tank choice, because they can be housed with other non-aggressive species with a similar head + body length.
+- In Captivity: This species is a lizard equivalent of a community tank choice, because they can be housed with other non-aggressive species with a similar head-plus-body length.

 Adult long-tailed grass lizards range in size from 1.5 to 2.15 inches (head + body), or 10 inches total for a large adult.

-Coloration: This species is variable in colour.
+This species is variable in colour.
 The body is generally brown with up to six rows of pale yellowish stripes.
-The sides of the body may be dark brown, light brown, olive or grass green.
+The sides of the body may be dark brown, light brown, olive, or grass green.

-Distribution: Broadly ranging throughout southern and southeastern Asia, from seasonally moist regions of eastern India through Burma, Thailand and western Indonesia, and north through Vietnam, Loa, and Cambodia.
+The species exists throughout southern and southeastern Asia, from seasonally moist regions of eastern India through Burma, Thailand and western Indonesia, and north through Vietnam, Laos, and Cambodia.

-Habitat and Habits: Long-tailed grass lizards spend much of the day “floating” along the tips of tufts of thick grasses, where they actively forage for the small arthropods that make up their diet.
+Long-tailed grass lizards spend much of the day “floating” along the tips of tufts of thick grasses, where they actively forage for the small arthropods that make up their diet.
 They are most common in grasslands that receive regular seasonal rains or are near standing forests, but are absent from more arid regions.
-At night they typically coil around or crawl into the bases of the long grasses, or seek refuge under boards, logs, or other debris.
+At night, they typically coil around or crawl into the bases of the long grasses, or they seek refuge under boards, logs, or other debris.
 They are not particularly territorial, so males and females are often observed near each other.

-Breeding: Rarely reported, and usually something just done by well cared-for specimens.
+Breeding is rarely reported, and it's usually something just done by well cared-for specimens.
 Females lay two to four small white eggs that are deposited among the bases of grasses or under logs, places where the humidity can stay around 75–80%.
 Natural breeding season occurs from April through June, and females may lay up to seven clutches per year.
 Hatchlings, though tiny (0.33 inches, head + body), already have the characteristically long tail.
 Feed hatchlings wingless fruit flies and “pinhead” sized crickets.

-Pet Potential: These lizards are extremely hardy in captivity, and make good pets.
+These lizards are extremely hardy in captivity and make good pets.
 The tail can be dropped if the lizard is roughly or improperly handled, but it is not as likely to happen as it is for many other small lizards.
-Long-tailed grass lizards can safely be housed with other lizards with a similar body size, such as small skinks, geckos, and anoles (see photograph).
+Long-tailed grass lizards can safely be housed with other lizards with a similar body size, such as small skinks, geckos, and anoles (see photograph below).

 © 2008 Robert Sprackland